FreeClimbAPI/freeclimb-node-code-snippets/README.md

-# Node - List Queues Tutorial
+# Node - Code Snippets

 This project serves as a guide to help you build an application with FreeClimb.
 View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/list-queues#section-nodejs).